Matrix organization: types, pros, cons & examples guide

 Team retention

-The matrix organization has a great track record from team member retention because when specialists are placed together, the product team stays strong.
+The matrix organization has a great track record for team member retention because when specialists are placed together, the product team stays strong.
 These team members work under functional department heads and are then assigned to project managers.
 Specialists often enjoy working together, and it can improve project performance.

 Disadvantages of the matrix organization structure